lucacasonato/proposal-binary-encoding/README.md

 ### Is this feature poly-fillable?

 Yes!
 In fact there is a polyfill in this repo in the polyfill/ folder.
-The polyfill is 1.3 kb gzipped.
+The polyfill is 1.3 kb gzipped and could likely be made a lot smaller.